ManishPrakkash/collabApp_frontend/DEPLOYMENT.md

 3. Once finished, Vercel will provide a deployment URL

 > **Note on API_URL circular dependency**: If you haven't deployed your backend yet, use a temporary placeholder for `NEXT_PUBLIC_API_URL` (like `https://your-app-name.onrender.com`).
 After deploying the backend to Render, come back to Vercel and update this environment variable with the actual backend URL.
+>
+> For detailed guidance on connecting to your backend, refer to `BACKEND_CONNECTION.md`.
+>
+> A template file with all environment variables is available at `.env.vercel.template`.

 ### 5. Verify Deployment